 If you have any of the symptoms listed above, you may have a rotator cuff injury or you may be suffering from a different shoulder condition.
 A shoulder doctor will be able to assess your shoulder and provide a precise diagnosis as well as treatment options available to you, including the latest in nonsurgical care and minimally invasive procedures.

 Our shoulder experts at Appalachian Orthopedics are dedicated to helping you repair and heal any shoulder damage you may be suffering from.
-To schedule an appointment, call (423) 212-5191 or request an appointment online.
+To consult our experts, please call (423) 434-6300 or request an appointment online.